+Stimulants put individuals who abuse them at risk of cardiac arrest, stroke, cardiac arrhythmia, and other consequences.
 Abusing stimulants to enhance athletic performance is particularly dangerous because stimulants increase blood pressure.
-The combination of physical exertion and stimulants can lead to cardiac arrest or stroke.
+The combination of physical exertion and stimulants make cardiac arrest or stroke even more likely.
 Several athletes have died due to stimulant abuse.

 The dangers of illicit stimulants like cocaine and meth are similar, albeit amplified, to those of prescription stimulants.